waku-org/js-waku/guides/relay-receive-send-messages.md

 ## Encode messages

-Instead of wrapping a string in a Waku Message, you need to encode the message in protobuf.
+Instead of wrapping an utf-8 string in a Waku Message, you are going to wrap a protobuf payload.
-The result is a byte array that can then be wrapped in a Waku Message.

-First, encode the message:
+First, encode the object:

 ```js
 const payload = proto.SimpleChatMessage.encode({